-Should the holder of a Zoning Certificate fail to complete the work for which the permit was issued within the time limit as set forth above, any unfinished structure is declared a nuisance, per se, and the same may be abated by appropriate action before the Circuit Court of the County.
-The Zoning Board of Appeals, the City Council, any person designated by the City Council, or any aggrieved person may institute an action to have the nuisance abated.
+Should the holder of a Commercial Occupancy Certificate/Business License fail to complete the work for which the permit was issued within the time limit as set forth above, any unfinished structure is declared a nuisance, per se, and the same may be abated by appropriate action before the Circuit Court of the County.
+The City Council, any person designated by the City Council, or any aggrieved person may institute an action to have the nuisance abated.